mvysny/mvysny.github.io/_posts/2024-2-16-virtual-machines-macbook.md

 ### Troubleshooting

 A lot of these issues comes from the fact that I installed from ubuntu-server image then installed `ubuntu-desktop` package.
-Probably should have went with ubuntu-desktop instead.
+Probably should have went with ubuntu-desktop iso instead.

 Q: Ubuntu prints `9pnet_virtio: no channels available for device share`